wdbo/webdocbook/docs/Markdown-Syntax.md

 Markdown syntax
 ===============

-The Markdown syntax used by DocBook follows the [Markdown Extended](http://github.com/piwi/markdown-extended) rules.
+The Markdown syntax used by *WebDocBook* follows the [Markdown Extended](http://github.com/piwi/markdown-extended) rules.
 They are inherited from:

 -   the original [John Gruber's syntax](http://daringfireball.net/projects/markdown/syntax),